 Dropbox Paper is available on web, Android and iOS.

-Telegraph is the simplest service on our list and is mentioned because of how easy it is.
-If you use it, remember that there is an extremely limited pack of features: you will type and edit your text, insert links and images.
+Telegraph is the simplest service on our list and is mentioned thanks to how easy it is to use.
+Remember that there is an extremely limited pack of features: you can type and edit your text, insert links and images.

 A document you created is available via link.
-You can always edit it if you haven’t lost your link.
+You can always edit it as long as you have the link.

 It’s available on the web.
 There is also a mobile application (Telegraph X) and its functionality is richer.
 You can use the “Drafts” section, see a list of your publications and edit them.